MaxS713/guess-the-number-MaxS713/README.md

 - Make sure you have the latest [Node.js](https://nodejs.org/en/) installed on your computer.

-- In a console terminal, navigate to the directory of the file, and run guessTheNumber.js with node.js ```node guessTheNumber.js```
+- In a console terminal, navigate to the directory of guessTheNumber.js, and run it with node.js ```node guessTheNumber.js```